uchicago-computation-workshop/README/README.md

 ### Mechanics of Posting Questions

-On the Github Issues page for a repository, you will each start a new "issue."
-This is accomplished by the following steps:
+On the Github Issues page for the quarterly repository, you will find an issue for each week's workshop that has been opened by one of the preceptors.
-1. Click the ["Issues" tab on Github](https://help.github.com/articles/creating-an-issue/) or Follow the Direct Link in the README / Emailed Workshop Invitation.
-2. Click the "New Issue" button
-3. Type a Title for Your Issue (Question)
+1. Click on the week's issue.
+Your response will be a comment on the said issue. (scroll down until you see a text-box)
-4. Type a detailed question.
+2. Type a detailed question.
 An example can be found here.
 - *Note: Issues are written using [`Markdown`.
 A tutorial can be found here.](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
 - *Markdown* will allow you to easily make different header levels, text formatting, lists, and `code snippets` or `code blocks` so that you can `foo_bar` computational questions with ease: